10 Essential Steps for BCBA Coursework and Certification Success

 Pass the BCBA Examination

 Insights from experienced BCBAs highlight the significance of mentorship and hands-on experience in preparation.
 They recommend leveraging multiple resources to mitigate gaps in understanding and ensure comprehensive coverage of the exam content.
 Candidates should focus on challenging areas such as Measurement and Data Display, where many struggle, to improve their chances of success.
-Notably, individuals from accredited programs achieved a first-time pass rate of 62% in 2020, compared to just 25% from non-accredited programs.
+Notably, individuals from accredited programs achieved a in 2020, compared to just 25% from non-accredited programs.
 This underscores the importance of selecting the right BCBA coursework for effective preparation.

 Follow the arrows to see the preparation steps for the BCBA exam.
 Each box represents a key action or resource that can help you succeed.
 The flowchart guides you through the process from starting your studies to passing the exam.